oscjoh95/Indoor-Positioning-System-DW1000-with-Orientation/README.md

 5. Program the Arduino with the latest version of Anchor Code.

 ## Installation Tag
+1. Download the files from the tag folder to your raspberry pi.
+2. Verify that the constants under the setup section are correct.
+3. Compile and run

 ## Project State
 In the current version of the project two tags can be positioned with an approximate sampling frequency of 4-5 positions/s for each tag.